John Baptist Mukasa: Background and education

 Mukasa was born c.
 1967 in the Central Region of Uganda.
-After attending local primary and secondary schools, he was awarded a scholarship to study human medicine at Luhansk State Medical University, in Ukraine, graduating with a medical degree from there.
+After attending local primary and secondary schools, he was awarded a scholarship to study human medicine at Luhansk State Medical University, in Ukraine, graduating with a medical degree.

 Later, he went to the Huazhong University of Science and Technology, Wuhan, Hubei, China, where he specialized as a neurosurgeon.
 His areas of sub-specialization included neurotrauma (brain and spinal cord), pediatric neurosurgery and spinal cord surgery.

 Career

 At the time of his death, Mukasa was one of only 13 neurosurgeons in Uganda, whose national population was estimated at 47 million.
 He is remembered fondly by his colleagues, co-workers, neurosurgeons, residents, medical students whom he taught and mentored, and the many patients he operated on and went out of his way to assist.
 These include Juliet Sekabunga Nalwanga, Uganda's first female neurosurgeon, who was trained by Mukasa.

-John B. Mukasa also had operating privileges at UMC Victoria Hospital in Bukoto, in the northern part of Kampala, Uganda's capital city.
+Mukasa also had operating privileges at UMC Victoria Hospital in Bukoto, in the northern part of Kampala, Uganda's capital city.

 Personal life

-Dr Mukasa is survived by a widow and two sons.
+Mukasa is survived by a widow and two sons.